ozyurtf/io-scheduler/README.md

 Message signalled interrupts provide high degree of programmability in interrupt handling.
 In other words the IO devices can be configured to create specific interrupts based on their requirements when we use message signalled interrupts.

 # Issues with Interrupt Processing

+In old systems, whether or not there was a pending interrupt was being checked after each instruction was finished its execution.
+So after executing some instructions if an interrupt occurs, this means that all the instructions up to that instruction after which interrupt is generated have been executed completely and no instructions have executed yet after that instruction.

+This may not be the case in modern computers.

+Assuming that the three stages of the CPU is **fetching data**, **decoding it**, and **executing**, we might observe multiple instructions in different stages of execution simulatenously.
+And when an interrupt occurs, we might see some instructions that have completed their executions, some instructions waiting to enter the pipeline of fetching + decoding + executing, and some instructions that are in the middle of their executions etc.